Voter identification laws in the United States: Political party

 A 2012 analysis by Nate Silver found that voter ID laws seem to decrease turnout by between 0.8% and 2.4%, depending on how strict they are, and tend to cause a shift towards the Republican candidate of between 0.4% and 1.2%.
 Silver found that the statistical reasoning was flawed in a number of studies which had found small effects but had described them as not statistically significant.

-A 2014 Frontline article noted that these laws are all sponsored by Republicans and passed overwhelmingly by Republican legislatures.

 A 2024 survey led by researchers at the University of Maryland found that 23% of Democrats, 16% of Republicans and 31% of independents did not have a license with their current name and address.